In Part 1 of my Investing in Retirement series, I discuss the important principles that affect investing in retirement, including:

 Declaring Your Own Dividend

-So what does a stock investor do if he wants to spend 4% but his stocks are only yielding 2%?
-He simply declares his own dividends by selling stock when necessary.
+So what does a stock investor do if she wants to spend 4% but her stocks are only yielding 2%?
+She simply declares her own dividends by selling stock when necessary.
 It’s not that big of a deal.
 Think about it.
 If your stocks increase in value by 6% and kick out 2% in income each year and you sell 2% of them, your total stock value still, barring the sequence of returns issue, increases each year.